reduxjs/redux-toolkit/docs/api/otherExports.md

   // An array of action types to ignore when checking for serializability.
   // Defaults to []
   ignoredActions?: string[]
-  // An array of dot-separated path strings to ignore when checking for serializability.
+  // An array of dot-separated path strings to ignore when
-  // Defaults to []
+  // checking for serializability, Defaults to ['meta.arg'] ignoredActionPaths?: string[]
+  // An array of dot-separated path strings to ignore when
-  ignoredPaths?: string[]
+  // checking for serializability, Defaults to [] ignoredPaths?: string[]
+  // Execution time warning threshold.
+If the middleware takes longer
+  // than `warnAfter` ms, a warning will be displayed in the console.
+Defaults to 32 warnAfter?: number
 })
 ```